pandastrail/gio-data-pro/docs/cv/index.md

 The goal was straight-forward, and a bit daunting as well, connecting, modeling, and visualizing data from hundreds of columns and millions of daily events.
 It first felt like staring at an ocean too wide to cross.
 But repetition, curiosity, and patience turned that chaos into fluency.

 About three or four months later after starting the project, I was not just maintaining the system but explaining it, becoming the go-to person for clarity in the noise.
+On the center of all, one person always stands out for me, [Malte Kriegel](https://www.linkedin.com/in/malte-kriegel-8a2aa348/){:target="_blank"}.
+Malte is an extraordinary leader, who constantly creates opportunities and drives the growth and recognition of our Data Team, but most importantly he prioritizes communication, empathy, the human on the equation.

 After a while, what was once a dense, huge and unreadable dataset, the project became a living conversation and rows turned into rhythm, numbers into understanding.